CurSpace/Asynchronous-Distributed-Game/README.md

 - reportMove(Position) is used by the pokemon and the trainer to report their position to the server their position after the move.

+## rpc messages

+	- cFlag - is a boolean value indicates if a pokemon has been captured.
+	- Position - is a pair of int32s that idicate the position of the pokemon or the trainer.
+	- Space - is a value of type position.
+	- Sapces - is an array of spaces.
+	- Valid - is the boolean value given to the pokemon or trainer to validate a move.